Table of Contents

 3. Follow BI KPI tracking best practices

 - Six A’s: The second KPI tracking best practice you could implement is the Six A’s which stands for Aligned, Attainable, Acute, Accurate, Actionable, Alive.
-Just like the SMARTER criteria, this practice also aims to evaluate the relevance of a KPI based on some key characteristics.
-In this case, the KPI is expected to be aligned with your business goals, keeping everyone in the company informed, actionable, and evolving with the business.
+Just like the SMARTER criteria, this practice also aims to evaluate the relevance of a key performance indicator based on some important characteristics.
+In this case, the indicator is expected to be aligned with your company goals, keeping everyone in the company informed, actionable, and evolving with the business.

 4. Use a mix of real-time and historical data

 With the right KPIs in hand, it is time to start analyzing.
 To extract the actionable insights you need from your KPI monitoring you need to take into consideration historical data as well as real-time data.
-One on hand, historical data will let you spot trends and compare performance to see if you are improving, and on the other hand, real-time data will give you a glance at your current performance and allow you to spot any difficulties before they become bigger issues.
+On one hand, historical insights will let you spot trends and compare performance to see if you are improving, and on the other hand, real-time insights will give you a glance at your current situation and allow you to spot any difficulties before they become bigger issues.

 5. Use the right visualizations

-Last but not least in your process to track KPIs is to pick the right type of visualizations for each of your metrics.
+The next stage in your process to track KPIs is to pick the right type of visualizations for each of your metrics.
 There are several types of graphs, charts, and business dashboards available for you to visualize your data, the goal here should be to pick the ones that will make the analysis process most interactive and easy to understand for technical and non-technical users.
 Static excel tables are no longer useful to extract the maximum power out of your analysis.
-This is why you should invest in KPI tracking tools that will provide you with a wide range of visualizations types to fit each of your goals and to support decision-making discussions.
-More on this point in the next section of this post!
+This is why you should invest in KPI tracking innovations that will provide you with a wide range of visualization types to fit each of your goals and support decision-making discussions.

 What Are The Top Features A KPI Tracking Software Should Include?